5'8" RNF '96, NEW

 If you have any issues, let us know!

-Bring your item back in original condition and we will swap it out, no problem.
+Bring your item back in original condition and we will swap it out or refund you, no problem.
+Except, All sales final on surfboards.